 - A light meal such as a salad or cold cuts with a bread roll and butter, or a sandwich

 Norwegian Airlines Premium Cabin

-The Premium cabin is at the front of the plane and seats are arranged in a 2-3-2 configuration with 5 rows of seats at the sides and 4 in the middle.
-The best seats are the window and aisle seats in the 2’s to each side of the plane, the worst is seat E which is in the centre of the 3 in the middle of the plane.
+The Premium cabin is at the front of the plane, and seats are arranged in a 2-3-2 configuration with 5 rows of seats at the sides and 4 in the middle.
+The best seats are the window and aisle seats in the 2’s to each side of the plane, and the worst is seat E which is in the center of the 3 in the middle of the plane.
 There is plenty of luggage storage space in the Dreamliner’s overhead bins.
-Norwegian does not provide amenity kits but they do have a mesh bag with a thick blanket, and they also pass out headphones in nice little cases.
+Norwegian does not provide amenity kits, but they do have a mesh bag with a thick blanket, and they also pass out headphones in nice little cases.